Mahabharat Agni kand

 The Pandavas now demanded their rightful share of the kingdom, but Duryodhana refused.
 A war was imminent.
 A huge battalion of soldiers was known as an akshouhini.
 Duryodhana collected eleven akshouhinis for the war and Yudhisthira collected seven.
 Krishna was sent as a messenger to Duryodhana to try and preserve the peace.
 Krishna told Duryodhana that the Pandavas would be satisfied with a mere five villages.
 Duryodhana refused to give them even this without a fight.

 Bhima and Duryodhana fought the last duel of the war with maces.
 Bhima broke Duryodhana’s thighs and killed him.
-Ashvatthama had been fuming ever since his father Dronacharya had been killed by unfair means.
-In the dead of the night, he entered the Pandava camp where he killed Dhrishtadyumna and the five sons of Droupadi.
-Droupadi was disconsolate and demanded revenge.
-Arjuna and Ashvatthama let loose divine weapons at each other.
+Ashwathama had been fuming ever since his father Dronacharya had been killed by unfair means.
+In the dead of the night, he entered the Pandava camp where he killed Dhrishtadyumna and the five sons of Draupadi.
+Draupadi was disconsolate and demanded revenge.
+Arjuna and Ashwathama let loose divine weapons at each other.
 Since this might destroy the world, they were asked to withdraw these weapons.
-Arjuna could withdraw his weapon, but Ashvatthama could not.
-Ashvatthama’s weapon killed the baby that was in Uttara’s womb, but when the dead baby was born, Krishna brought it back to life.
+Arjuna could withdraw his weapon, but Ashwatthama could not.
+Ashwatthama weapon killed the baby that was in Uttara’s womb, but when the dead baby was born, Krishna brought it back to life.
 This baby was Parikshita.

 Many kings and soldiers died in the course of the Kurukshetra war.
 The only ones left alive were Kritvarma, Kripacharya and Ashwatthama on the Kaurava side and Pandava side.
 After the war was over, Bhishma taught Yudhisthira the duties of king.
 It was only after this that he died.